hannalujah/pythonandarduino/README.md

 I think the issue has to do something with the timing but I don't know exactly what I should change.
 I've tried my best.

 I'll appreciate it if you could help me with this step of the project.

+P.S.
+Problem SOLVED! added a time.sleep for 2 seconds so the 'handshake could be complete.'
+Special thanks to the Sharuzzaman from the telegram python group